Techgrounds-Cloud-9/cloud-9-MBarodia/03_Security/SEC03-IAM/SEC03.md

 3. Principle of least privilege - Also commonly adderessed as POLP, the priciple of least privilege means the user are assigned only the rights which are essential to do their current jobs.

-**MFA is authentication mechanism and POLP is an authoriztion mechanism.**
+**MFA is authentication mechanism and POLP is an authorization mechanism.**

 ## End of Document